-• The candidate must have a minimum 75% average at the end of Grade 12 based on the criteria for the Saskatchewan Awards Program.

-• The candidate must have demonstrated ongoing service to the students of W.W.
-Brown School (involvement in clubs and team sports does not qualify unless the student has worked for the benefit of other students i.e. SRC, yearbook, volunteer coaching, etc.).
+- The candidate must have a minimum 75% average at the end of Grade 12. - The candidate must have demonstrated ongoing service to the students of W.W.
+Brown School (involvement in clubs and team sports does not qualify unless the student has worked for the benefit of other students i.e. SLG, yearbook, volunteer coaching, etc.). - Selection is made by a committee of teachers within the school. - For those students who plan on enrolling in a secondary education program within one year of graduation, the scholarship funds will be held in trust.